 But when it comes to choosing hair products for your specific hair type and any problems you may be having with your hair, it’s helpful to expand the number of categories of hair from just 3 up to 12.

 Trying to figure out your hair type is not always straight forward.
 Hair types refer to the hair's natural texture and not to the style or the length of the hair.
 No two heads of hair are exactly the same though, as we are all unique.
 Every head of hair has different hair growth patterns and a variety of textures, sometimes even different hair textures on the same head.
 And hair textures change over the span of a lifetime, the hair you have as a child is probably very different to the hair you have as an adult.
 So while it’s not easy to define everyone’s hair type exactly, but we can narrow it down to one of 12 hair types.

-First, start with 4 categories – straight, wavy, curly and coily.
+Start with 4 categories – straight, wavy, curly, coily

 Naturally straight hair strands generally has no kinks in it, which means straight hair is generally shinier than the other 3 types of hair.
 This is because the natural oil from the scalp can easily travel down the lengths of the strands to keep the whole length of the hair moisturised and healthy.

-Break those categories into 3 subcategories – fine, medium and thick.
+Break into 3 subcategories – fine, medium, thick/coarse

 The 12 general hair types